Chart Color Schemes

 Clapham is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Clapham, as evaluated at the latest Census, comprised 88.1% houses and 11.8% other dwellings.
+Clapham's dwelling structure, as per the latest Census, consisted of 88.1% houses and 11.8% other dwellings.
 In comparison, Adelaide metro had 78.8% houses and 21.2% other dwellings.
-Home ownership level in Clapham was 39.4%, similar to Adelaide metro's figure.
+Home ownership in Clapham was 39.4%, similar to Adelaide metro's figure.
 The remaining dwellings were either mortgaged (44.6%) or rented (16.1%).
-Median monthly mortgage repayment in the area was $2,167, higher than Adelaide metro's average of $1,992.
-Median weekly rent in Clapham was recorded at $395, compared to Adelaide metro's $335.
-Nationally, Clapham's median monthly mortgage repayments exceeded the Australian average of $1,863, while median weekly rents were higher than the national figure of $375.
+The median monthly mortgage repayment in Clapham was $2,167, higher than the Adelaide metro average of $1,992.
+The median weekly rent in Clapham was $395, compared to Adelaide metro's $335.
+Nationally, Clapham's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing